shrinerb/shrine/doc/creating_persistence_plugins.md

+---
+id: creating-persistence-plugins
-# Writing an Persistence Plugin
+title: Writing an Persistence Plugin
+---

 This guide explains some conventions for writing Shrine plugins that integrate with persistence libraries such as Active Record, Sequel, ROM and Mongoid.
 It